trebisky/rp2040/cores/README.md

 fairly decent linker script.
 We still don't zero the bss, nor do we handle initialized data properly.

+This starts the second core, it prints a message with printf and then gets busy blinking the LED.
+Note that hardware initialization of the gpio and uart are done by core 0, then core 1 uses those initialized devices.

 * Some notes on the uart and printf --

 I decided to put the uart on pins 16 and 17.
 Most people will expect it